Archived under: Equipment, Natural horn | Descants & Triples, Wagner tuba

 UPDATE: I stuck with the triple.
 It was interesting to explore the double again but, as I said in the post, when you have played a triple horn a while it is really hard to go back.

-UPDATE II: But in the bigger picture I ended up going back to a double horn as my main horn, it just feels the most comfortable in hitting that middle ground.
+UPDATE II: But in the bigger picture I ended up going back to a double horn as my main horn for lessons and general playing, it just feels the most comfortable in hitting that middle ground.
 It is a custom Geyer style horn.